About Clinic Programs and Externships

 Please see the Clinic/Externship Handout below for information including credit allocation and prerequisites for each program.

-All students that would like to apply to participate in a 2023 summer or 2023-2024 fall/spring or full-year clinic/externship should thoroughly review the information on this page.
-Questions about the clinic/externship application process can be directed to Barbara Wang, Manager, Student Affairs, or Kaila Mikkelsen, Assistant Dean Students.
-Appointments with Barbara and Kaila can be directly booked online via Calendly.
+All students that would like to apply to participate in a 2025 summer or 2025-2026 fall/spring or full-year clinic/externship should thoroughly review the information on this page.
+Questions about the clinic/externship application process can be directed to Zack Uganec, Manager, Student Affairs, or Kaila Mikkelsen, Assistant Dean Students.
+Appointments with Zack or Kaila can be directly booked online via Calendly.

 Important Dates